Mun Tae-yeong: High school and college career

-After attending Fayetteville High School, Stevenson committed to Penn State, where he would play from 1996 to 1998.
+After attending Seventy-First High School, Stevenson committed to Penn State, where he would play from 1996 to 1998.
 Then, he transferred to Richmond where he would spend two more seasons.

 Professional career

 Mun started his professional career in 2001 with the German team MTV Gießen.
 He went on to play for several teams in different countries n the following years, including France, the Netherlands and Hungary.

+Mun won a Continental Basketball Association (CBA) championship with the Yakama Sun Kings in 2007.

 From 2009 to 2011, Mun represented Changwon LG Sakers of the Korean Basketball League (KBL).

 In the summers, Mun represented Piratas de Quebradillas of the Puerto Rican Baloncesto Superior Nacional (BSN).
 He reached the BSN finals twice with the team, in both 2009 and 2011.

 In 2011, he transferred to Ulsan Hyundai Mobis Phoebus where he stayed for three seasons.
 He won three straight championships in 2013, 2014 and 2015.
 From 2015 to 2020, Mun played for the Seoul Samsung Thunders.